 The way special diets for autism go about addressing these things can be very restrictive and not yield the best results.
 At nutrition advancement we can properly screen for those foods that maybe carried to the brain and causing disregulation in hormone levels.
 We can also address healing the digestive system which then effects how the hormones are processed in the brain.
 We can increase the antioxidant level of the diet, balance the healthy bacteria, decrease the bad bugs and screen for food sensitivities and vitamin and mineral deficiencies.

 If you’re tried restrictive diets that claim to help autism and they have failed there is a very specific approach out there for you or your loved one.
 We have an evidence-based healing results waiting for you!
-Call us today 317-292-2354.
+Request an appointment or call us today 317-292-2354.

 Vitamin and mineral status is very important.
 If we’re deficient in any nutrients our body is operating sub-par at best.
 For example, insomnia is associated with 10 nutrient deficiencies.
 Oleic acid is an fatty acid which regulates our motivation or drive for sleep.
 Zinc and copper ratio is very important in the brain to regulate sleep.
 The higher the ratio is the longer sleep duration we have.